jayapragash/automating-aws-with-python/README.md

 Webotron currently has the following Features:

--List buckets
+- List buckets
--List Contents of a Bucket
+- List Contents of a Bucket
--Create and Setup Bucket
+- Create and Setup Bucket
+- Sync Directory Tree to S3